 Blend ingredients well with a hand-mixer, then pour over meat and cheese (or spinach and cheese).

 Bake at 325 degrees for 35 to 45 minutes or until light golden brown.

-Pair with biscuits, jelly, and a fresh fruit salad for a well-balanced and filling breakfast.
+Pair our make-ahead breakfast casserole with muffins or homemade biscuits, jelly, and a fresh fruit salad for a well-balanced and filling breakfast.
 This dish is a great choice for serving to overnight houseguests — at Easter or Christmas or any month of the year!